Introduction

 Like Udemy, edX collaborates with prestigious organizations and colleges to provide free, open-access online education.

-The company was created in 2012 due to MIT and Harvard working together.
+The company was created in 2012 because MIT and Harvard were working together.

 Since then, more than 160 other schools have joined edX, which currently has 100 million students enrolled and 3,500+ courses spread over 30 topic areas.